-- Focus on problems: Tell stories where parents are more than the challenges they face by using strengths-based language and solutions-oriented framing (See Ascend's People-First Language Guide and Frameworks Institute's Words About People Style Guide under "Additional Resources"). - Reinforce harmful stereotypes or assumptions: Highlighting individual experiences and perspectives helps your audience see the complexity of a parent's life rather than reducing them to a generalization.
+- Words About People Style Guide under "Additional Resources"). - audience see the complexity of a parent's life rather than reducing them to a generalization.

-- Aspen Institute's Adult Release Form - Ascend People-First Language Guide: A Resource for 2Gen Practitioners - FrameWorks Institute Words About People Style Guide - Resource Media's Ethical Storytelling Tipsheet
+- Aspen Institute's Adult Release Form - Ascend People-First Language Guide: A Resource for 2Gen Practitioners - FrameWorks Institute Words About People Style Guide - Resource Media's Ethical Storytelling Tipsheet highlighting their personalities and perspectives, and, whenever possible, tell the story in parents' own words (e.g.,

 7 The Meyer Foundation audited 157 nonprofits' online storytelling efforts and found that nearly 60 percent of stories they reviewed were told in the third person, narrated by someone other than the person the story is about.
-(Source: https://csic.georgetown.edu/research/strategic-storytelling/stories-worth-telling/)
+(Source: https://csic.georgetown.edu/research/strategic-storytelling/ stories-worth-telling/)